-Toddler Movie.
-That’s an oxymoron, right?
+I occasionally have readers asking me for toddler movie recommendations.
+That's an oxymoron, right?
 I see a lot of flicks nowadays geared at the younger set.
-They have cute, fuzzy little characters who sing and dance and practically scream, “Hey kids age two to three, I’m your pal!”
+They have cute, fuzzy little characters who sing and dance and practically scream, “Hey kids age two to three, I'm your pal!”
 Like Monsters University.
-It’s no wonder that sweet pigtailed girl became obsessed with Mike Wazowski in the first movie.
-He’s freaking adorable.
+It's no wonder that sweet pigtailed girl became obsessed with Mike Wazowski in the first movie.
+He's freaking adorable.

 The trouble is, when these toddler movies get released in theaters, their ads are everywhere and the little kids catch on quickly.
 They get SUPER-excited and point, “Beez, beez, beez!”
 That's my toddler's word for “please,” and I hear it all day, every day, a thousand million times.
 At least he's a polite little guy.

 So how do you manage toddler movie time?
 I'm not about to sit in a dark theater with my impatient, on-the-go, move-move-move toddler for two hours (kill me now, beez?) but I can totally build on that excitement and create a fun event at home for our family.
 Blu-Ray to the rescue!
 And with the cool pre-purchase options that movies have nowadays, I don't have to impatiently sit around and wait until the official release date.
 I can get a box in-hand right now, which goes a long way with my toddler.
 He usually thinks boxes are cooler than what comes inside them anyway.

 I shared a couple weeks ago how we got a stuffed Mike Wazowski doll and created mini hats out of Juicy Juice boxes.
 Stocking up on themed items (especially when it's something you need to buy anyway) is a good idea to build on your kid's excitement without spending a ton of extra money.